monivus-cloud/Monivus.HealthChecks/README.md

 ## Documentation

-Full API details and advanced scenarios live at https://monivus-cloud.github.io/Monivus.HealthChecks/.
+Full API details and advanced scenarios live at https://docs.monivus.com

+## Exporter

+Prefer to run the exporter as a standalone service or container?
+See `src/Monivus.Exporter/README.md`; it hosts the same exporter logic and can run as a Windows service, systemd unit, or Docker container pointing at your app's `/health` endpoint.

 ## Configuration Hints